Proton-rich production of lanthanides: the $\nu i$ process: Introduction

-The primary consideration when evaluating an astrophysical site for suitability for neutron capture nucleosynthesis is the source of neutrons.
-Free neutrons are themselves radioactive and decay with an 14.6 min timescale.
-Therefore any neutron capture nucleosynthesis process requires steady or rapid production of neutrons.
+The primary consideration when evaluating an astrophysical site for its suitability for neutron-capture nucleosynthesis is the source of neutrons.
+Free neutrons are themselves radioactive and decay with a 14.6 minutes timescale.
+Therefore, any neutron-capture nucleosynthesis process requires the steady or rapid production of neutrons.
 For example, the reactions $^{13}$C($\alpha$,$n$) and $^{22}$Ne($\alpha$,$n$) are the likely neutron sources for the $s$ process in AGB stars and massive stars, respectively.
-The many orders of magnitude higher neutron fluxes required for the $r$ process can be found in the neutron star material ejected dynamically from a binary neutron star or neutron star-black hole merger \citep{Lattimer+1974,Meyer1989}, though the total mass ejected in this way is not thought to be sufficient to account for all of the $r$-process material in the galaxy \citep{Foucart+2021}.
-Other sites that have been suggested still have large uncertainties in the neutron-to-seed ratios they can attain, because either the mass ejection mechanisms are not fully understood, or the neutron-to-proton ratio in the ejecta is subject to large uncertainties, often due to ambiguities in the neutrino physics, e.g., \cite{Duan2011, Fernandez2013, Volpe:2014yqa, Wu:2014kaa, Malkus+2016, Tian2017, Martinez2017, Balantekin2018, Just+2022, Fischer:2023ebq, Sprouse+2024, Grohs+2024, Bernuzzi+2025, Johns:2025mlm}.
+The many-orders-of-magnitude-higher neutron fluxes required for the $r$ process can be found in the neutron star material ejected dynamically from a binary neutron star or neutron star-black hole merger \citep{Lattimer+1974,Meyer1989}, though the total mass ejected in this way is not thought to be sufficient to account for all of the $r$-process material in the galaxy \citep{Foucart+2021}.
+Other sites that have been suggested still have large uncertainties in the neutron-to-seed ratios they can attain, because either the mass ejection mechanisms are not fully understood or the neutron-to-proton ratio in the ejecta is subject to large uncertainties, often due to ambiguities in the neutrino physics, \citep[e.g., ][]{Duan2011, Fernandez2013, Volpe:2014yqa, Wu:2014kaa, Malkus+2016, Tian2017, Martinez2017, Balantekin2018, Just+2022, Fischer:2023ebq, Sprouse+2024, Grohs+2024, Bernuzzi+2025, Johns:2025mlm}.